Thunderbottom/nix-options-doc/README.md

   -p, --path <PATH>                Local path or remote git repository URL to the nix configuration [default: .]
-  -o, --out <OUT>                  Path to the output file or 'stdout' [default: stdout] -f, --format <FORMAT>            Output format [default: markdown] [possible values: markdown, json, html, csv] -s, --sort                       Whether the output names should be sorted -b, --branch <BRANCH>            Git branch or tag to use (if repository URL provided) -d, --depth <DEPTH>              Git commit depth (set to 1 for shallow clone) [default: 1]
+  -o, --out <OUT>                  Path to the output file or 'stdout' [default: stdout] -f, --format <FORMAT>            Output format [default: markdown] [possible values: markdown, json, html, csv] -s, --sort                       Whether the output should be sorted (asc.)
+  -b, --branch <BRANCH>            Git branch or tag to use (if repository URL provided) -d, --depth <DEPTH>              Git commit depth (set to 1 for shallow clone) [default: 1]
-      --prefix <PREFIX>            Filter options by prefix (e.g. "services.nginx") --replace <REPLACE>          Replace nix variable with the specified value in option paths (can be used multiple times) Format: --replace key=value
+      --filter-by-prefix <PREFIX>  Filter options by prefix (e.g. "services.nginx") --filter-by-type <NIX_TYPE>  Filter options by type (e.g. "bool", "string") --search <OPTION>            Search in option names and descriptions --has-default                Only show options that have a default value --has-description            Only show options that have a description --replace <KEY=VALUE>        Replace nix variables in the generated document with the specified value (can be used multiple times)
-      --search <SEARCH>            Search in option names and descriptions --type-filter <TYPE_FILTER>  Filter options by type (e.g. "bool", "string") --has-default                Only show options that have a default value --has-description            Only show options that have a description -e, --exclude-dir <EXCLUDE_DIR>  Directories to exclude from processing (can be specified multiple times) --follow-symlinks            Enable traversing through symbolic links -P, --progress                   Show progress bar -h, --help                       Print help
+  -e, --exclude-dir <EXCLUDE_DIR>  Directories to exclude from processing (can be specified multiple times)
+      --follow-symlinks            Enable traversing through symbolic links
+      --progress                   Show progress bar -h, --help                       Print help
   -V, --version                    Print version
 ```